pajenterprise/microsoft-qa-docs/microsoft-qa-docs/microsoft-qa-faq.md

 **A.** In the Microsoft Q&A header, click on **Post**.
 As you start typing out your question you will see suggestions of similar questions.
 If you can't find anything that matches, try exploring the tags that are related to your issue.<br>

 **Q.** How do I find tags that I'm interested in?<br>
 **A.** In the search bar at the top of the screen, start typing out tags you are interested in.
 Related questions, users, and tags will be suggested for you to explore.
-You can also sort tags by popularity to see what the community is currently interested in.<br>
+You can also sort tags by popularity to see what the community is currently interested in.<br><br>

 ***
 ## User profile: